-2.3 UAV and balloon-borne measurements at Jülich Research Center
+2.3 UAV and balloon-borne measurements at Research Center Jülich

-Data of an OPC (OPC-N3, Alphasense UK) on a UAV and a COBALD backscatter sensor (Institute for Atmospheric and Climate Science, ETH Zürich) on a balloon were collected at Jülich Research Center in July 2018.
+185 Data of an OPC (OPC-N3, Alphasense, Inc) on a UAV and a COBALD backscatter sensor (Institute for Atmospheric and Climate Science, ETH Zurich) on a balloon were collected at Jülich research center in July 2018.
 The UAV used in this field campaign is a fixed-wing drone (eBee, senseFly) which is operated by the Institute of Energy and Climate Research - Troposphere (IEK-8).
-Its payload is 320 g at a total weight of 750 g, with the highest observation altitude of approximately 1200 m above ground level.
-The ascent and descent velocity of this UAV was around 3.2 m s^{-1} .
+Its payload is 320 g at a total weight of 750 g with the highest observation altitude of approximately 1200 m above ground level.
+The ascent and descent velocity of this UAV was around 3.2 m/s.
 The measurement sensors were mounted inside the UAV.
+The size distributions were measured in real-time with a time resolution of 1.6 s by OPC-N3.
+Additionally, atmospheric parameters such as air temperature, air pressure, relative humidity, wind speed, and wind direction were measured with a temporal resolution of 1 s.
+The UAV was launched 5 times during the morning from 7:00 to 10:00 on July 9th to measure the boundary layer dynamics in the early morning and was launched 7 times from 03:50 to 16:30 on July 12th to measure the boundary layer transition from nocturnal boundary layer to the mixing layer.
+The detailed UAV fights information can be found in Table 1.